rhblind/rhblind.github.io/content/posts/config.md

 ## Installing Emacs {#installing-emacs}

 Emacs can be installed in many ways.
-I'm usually on a Mac, so I just uses [Homebrew](https://brew.sh/).
+I'm usually on a Mac, so I just use [Homebrew](https://brew.sh/).
 There's a couple of Emacs packages in Homebrew, but the most popular seems to be [emacs-plus](https://github.com/d12frosted/homebrew-emacs-plus) and [emacs-mac](https://github.com/railwaycat/homebrew-emacsmacport).
 I have been using `emacs-plus` for some time, but currently I'm testing out `emacs-mac`.